broxjh/puppet-ozone/README.md

 When it's all said and done you should be able to see the running Ozone at [https://localhost:8443/owf](https://localhost:8443/owf) and login with testAdmin1:password.

+If you have specified the root CA to the Puppet provisioning process, you'll need to add the hostname to your local hosts file, pointing to the appropriate IP address.

 # Todo